Banking Bank Reviews

 • Transfer limits: Both apps have sending and spending limits for new users that can be increased if you go through a verification process.
 This process typically includes sending documentation or additional personal information.

 • Transfer speed options: Cash App and Venmo have standard or instant transfer options.
 Standard transfers are typically free and take one to three business days.
-Instant transfers have a 1.5% transaction fee and often happen immediately.
+Instant transfers on Cash App have a transaction fee that ranges between 0.5% and 1.75%.
+For Venmo, that fee is 1.75% up to $25.

 • Additional features: Both apps also offer debit cards and ways to invest your money.
 You don’t have to use these features, but some people might find them helpful.